-SHADO pilot Jim Reagan is on leave and is driving down a country road at night when he sees a Siamese cat blocking his way.
-When he gets out of his car to tend to the cat, he is rushed by ...
+SHADO pilot Jim Reagan is on leave and whilst driving down a country road with his wife at night, he sees a Siamese cat blocking his way.
+When he gets out to tend to the cat, he is rushed ...

 See full summary »

-SHADO pilot Jim Reagan is on leave and is driving down a country road at night when he sees a Siamese cat blocking his way.
-When he gets out of his car to tend to the cat, he is rushed by aliens who abduct him and operate upon him.
+SHADO pilot Jim Reagan is on leave and whilst driving down a country road with his wife at night, he sees a Siamese cat blocking his way.
+When he gets out to tend to the cat, he is rushed by aliens who abduct him and operate upon him.
 As a consequence, when he is returned to Earth he is totally under the influence of the cat and its commands - and the cat is at SHADO headquarters.
 Written by

 don @ minifie-1